 Whatever the case, if one presumes to maximize his fuel utilization the household must adapt to the characteristics of the solid fuel fired system.
 “Showers-On-Demand” will likely require a generously sized Indirect Water Heater (Super-insulated DHW Storage Tank) to accommodate this lifestyle.
 Otherwise an incremental or even seasonal fallback to the gas/oil-fired system may be necessitated, and desirable.

-- Outdoor Wood Boilers appeal to users who have larger fuel demands, an abundant, low-cost supply of particularly cord wood, time and resources available to process it!
+- Outdoor Wood Boilers appeal to users who have larger fuel demands with an abundant supply of low-cost wood, and the means to process it.
 (As we say: “Wood warms you twice!”)
 Higher equipment installation costs and poorer total fuel efficiency is a definite factor in their consideration.

 - Outdoor Wood Boilers in particular require continuous electrical energy for combustion and distribution.
 No Power — No Heat!
 (Or it’s own a generator, too.)